dthpham/sminterpolate/README.md

 [motion interpolation](http://en.wikipedia.org/wiki/Motion_interpolation),
 increases frame rates and can give the perception of smoother motion and more fluid animation, an effect most people know as the "soap opera effect".
-This process allows *Butterflow* to take advantage of the increase in frame rates to generate high fps videos that are needed to make slow motion videos with minimal judder.
+This process allows *Butterflow* to take advantage of the increase in frame rate to generate high fps videos that are needed to make slow motion videos with minimal judder.